-- 1) Why does the total 12-month enrollment need to be larger than the corresponding prior year fall enrollment? - 2) How do I report foreign students living outside the U.S. who are enrolled in my institution?

-My institution has students for which gender does not align with the 'Men' and 'Women' categories in IPEDS (e.g., non-binary, unknown).
-Since there is no place to report another gender category on the IPEDS data collection screens, how should we report these individuals?

-- 4) In which race/ethnicity category do I report undocumented and DACA students? - 5) What is NOT considered "prior postsecondary experience" when reporting first-time students? - 6) Where do I report students if I don't know whether or not they are first-time? - 7) How do I treat new students who transferred into the institution the prior summer session and take courses in the fall? - 8) Does "continuing/returning student" include those students who have stopped out and re-entered the same institution? - 9) How do I report students who changed attendance status (part-time to full-time or full-time to part-time) during the July 1-June 30 reporting period?

-How do I report a student who earned college credit or postsecondary award while in high school (a dual enrolled student) and has now graduated high school and enrolled in my institution?

-11) Where do I report a high school student who is enrolled for credit at my institution (a dual enrolled student)?

-If a student enrolled for credit has not indicated whether they intend to earn a degree or certificate, how do I determine whether they are degree/certificateseeking?

-13) Where do I report students who are seeking a second certificate?

-How do I report an undergraduate student who took courses as a non-certificate-seeking student and reenrolls as a certificate-seeking student at the same reporting institution?

-15) How does enrollment in non-credit or zero-credit remedial/ESL and co-op courses count in the determination of a student's full-time status?

-How do I count a high school student who enrolls for credit at my institution in Spring 2021, takes courses for credit during Summer 2021 after graduating high school, and subsequently enrolls in the institution in Fall 2021?

-- 17) How do I determine whether a student should be reported as full-time or part-time? - 18) Which students should be included in 'another gender'? - 19) Which students should be included in 'gender unknown'? - 20) Should our institution resurvey students if we previously only collected binary gender categories? - 21) Our institution uses the Common App to identify student gender, and the Common App only collected male and female.
+- 1) Why does the total 12-month enrollment need to be larger than the corresponding prior year fall enrollment? - 2) How do I report a student who changes enrollment levels during the 12-month period? - 3) How do I report foreign students living outside the U.S. who are enrolled in my institution? - 4) My institution has students for which gender does not align with the 'Men' and 'Women' categories in IPEDS (e.g., non-binary, unknown).
+Since there is no place to report another gender category on the IPEDS data collection screens, how should we report these individuals? - 5) In which race/ethnicity category do I report undocumented and DACA students? - 6) What is NOT considered "prior postsecondary experience" when reporting first-time students? - 7) Where do I report students if I don't know whether or not they are first-time? - 8) How do I treat new students who transferred into the institution the prior summer session and take courses in the fall? - 9) Does "continuing/returning student" include those students who have stopped out and re-entered the same institution? - 10) How do I report students who changed attendance status (part-time to full-time to part-time) during the July 1-June 30 reporting period? - 11) How do I report a student who earned college credit or postsecondary award while in high school (a dual enrolled student) and has now graduated high school and enrolled in my institution? - 12) Where do I report a high school student who is enrolled for credit at my institution (a dual enrolled student)? - 13) If a student enrolled for credit has not indicated whether they intend to earn a degree or certificate, how do I determine whether they are degree/certificate-seeking? - 14) Where do I report students who are seeking a second baccalaureate degree? - 15) How do I report an undergraduate student who took courses as a non-degree-seeking student and reenrolls as a degree-seeking student at the same reporting institution? - 16) How does enrollment in non-credit or zero-credit developmental/ESL and co-op courses count in the determination of a student's full-time status? - How do I count a high school student who enrolls for credit at my institution in Spring 2022, takes courses for credit during Summer 2022 after graduating high school, and subsequently enrolls in the institution in Fall 2022? - 18) How do I determine whether a student should be reported as full-time or part-time? - 19) Which students should be included in 'another gender'? - 20) Which students should be included in 'gender unknown'? - 21) Should our institution resurvey students if we previously only collected binary gender categories? - 22) Our institution uses the Common App to identify student gender, and the Common App only collected male and female.
 How should we report gender?